-Conducting primary research should be a great experience, yielding results that can lead to great products, organizational change, and increased market share.
-However, one thing that all projects have in common is that everyone would like them to be less expensive.
-But there may be some ways you can reduce the cost of your next project.
-Here are seven reasons your research might be expensive- and 7 ways you might be able to sneak one more research project out of your budget:
+Conducting primary research should be a great experience.
+Projects can yield results that lead to great products, organizational change, and increased market share.
+One thing that all projects have in common is that everyone would like them to be less expensive.
+There may be some ways you can reduce the cost of your next research project.
+Here are seven reasons your research might be expensive- and seven ways you might be able to sneak one more research project out of your budget.

-When it comes to quantitative research, bigger sample sizes are always better.
-However, bigger sample sizes might not always be necessary.
-Since sample is typically a large percentage of the project expense, talk with your research provider about what your minimum sample size needs to be.
+When it comes to quantitative research, bigger sample sizes correspond to better, more actionable results.
+But bigger sample sizes may not always be necessary.
+Sample is a large percentage of the project expense.
+Talk with your research providers about what your smallest sample size needs to be.
 At some point, the law of diminishing returns begins to kick in.
-For example, if the share of preference is at 20%, the margin of error looks like this:
+For example, if the share of preference is at 20 percent, the margin of error looks like this:

-Solution: As you can see, the gains from adding 200 to the sample size each time diminish the larger you go.
-It may be worthwhile to trade off the extra 1 percentage point in the margin of error in favor of a couple of thousand dollars.
-Work with your provider to make sure you have the right sample for the anticipated results.
+As you can see, the gains from adding 200 to the sample size each time diminish the larger you go.
+One solution to making your research affordable is to trade off the extra one percentage point in margin of error in favor of a couple thousand dollars.
+Work with your research provider to make sure you have the right sample for the anticipated results.

-2) Your Research Target is Hard to Find
+2) Your Research is Expensive Because Your Target is Hard to Find

 - Get a list – Do you have a list of product registrations from the client?
 Does someone else already have a list?

-- Reconsider timelines – does ‘recent purchase’ really have to be the past week?
-Can it be 3 months?
+- Reconsider timelines – does ‘recent purchase’ have to mean ‘in the past week’?
+Can it be three months?

 - Increase your search time – the more time you have to find your respondents, the more conventional and inexpensive methods you can use.
-Urgent = expensive
+Urgent research = expensive research

-One of the strongest temptations that our clients have when starting a new survey is to throw in “the kitchen sink” – after all, finding our customers is expensive and we’re finally getting to talk to them, why shouldn’t we ask them everything that we wanted to know for the past couple of years!
+One of the strongest temptations that our clients have when starting a new survey is to throw in “the kitchen sink”.
+After all, their thinking goes, finding our customers is expensive and we’re finally getting to talk to them.
+Why shouldn’t we ask them everything we’ve wanted to know for the past couple of years!

-Here’s the most important reason why you shouldn’t do that: we want respondents to stay on task.
-Asking 5 questions about their purchase motivators, then shifting gears to how much they like banana bread can really throw off the respondent.
-Of course, a second reason: the longer the survey, typically the higher the cost.
+Here is the most important reason why you shouldn’t do that: we want respondents to stay on task.
+Asking five questions about their purchase motivators and then shifting gears to how much they like banana bread can throw off the respondent.
+Of course, there’s a second reason too: the longer the survey, the higher the cost.

-Solution: Ask yourself this regarding each question on your survey:
+Ask yourself this about each question on your survey:

 - Is the survey flow clear: would this survey confuse your mother?